mrbrianevans/repair-notifications/presentation/transcript.md

 - integrate with existing manufacturer "owner apps" like BMW
 - integrate with existing iPad apps for mechanics
-- integrate with CDK cloud CMS for dealerships
+- integrate with CDK cloud DMS for dealerships
+>Dealer Management Software
 ## How would this scale to the moon

 ## The business model for dealerships